 Equal Opportunity Statement of PSI as proposed and adopted at SlamMasters meeting April 1, 2000 and amended on March 31, 2001.

 As the SlamMaster of an event sanctioned and registered/certified with Poetry Slam, Inc., the SlamMaster and/or his or her assigns agree:

-1. To provide a poetry event which is open to all people regardless of race, class, gender, sexual orientation, national origin, religion, ethnicity or lifestyle;
+- To provide a poetry event which is open to all people regardless of race, color, gender, sexual orientation, lifestyle, class, national origin, religion, ethnicity, age, or disability;

-7. To provide an atmosphere in which freedom of speech, self-determination, and pursuit of creative excellence is an inalienable right.
-It is understood that audience members not in competition or affiliated with the venue’s organization are unregulated;
+- To provide an atmosphere in which freedom of speech, self-determination, and pursuit of creative excellence is an inalienable right.
+It is understood that audience members not in competition or affiliated with the venues organization are unregulated;

-9. To do his or her best to be a good host by providing necessary local information relevant to his or her guest poets’ travel, including but not limited to information about local hotels, restaurants and other points of interest;10.
-To agree to comply with local, state and federal laws pertaining to individual civil rights and sexual harassment and to do his or her best to provide a safe environment for all participants.
-When artistic and creative expression on stage during a performance conflicts with legal statutes regarding physical or sexual harassment, it is understood that the poet may be creatively representing a voice or point of view other than his or her own and is not necessarily espousing the point of view of the poem and the poet’s rights to creative expression shall remain in effect.
+- To agree to comply with local, state and federal laws pertaining to individual civil rights and sexual harassment and to do his or her best to provide a safe environment for all participants.
+When artistic and creative expression on stage during a performance conflicts with legal statutes regarding physical or sexual harassment, it is understood that the poet may be creatively representing a voice or point of view other than his or her own and is not necessarily espousing the point of view of the poem and the poets rights to creative expression shall remain in effect.